arx-research/ers-docs/pages/overview/concepts/chip-resolution.md

 ## Resolution States
 There are 4 main resolution states a chip can be in:
-1. Claimed
+1. Unenrolled
-2. Unclaimed - Enrolled in a Project
+2. Unclaimed - Enrolled by a Manufacturer
-3. Unclaimed - Enrolled by a Manufacturer
+3. Unclaimed - Enrolled in a Project
-4. Unenrolled
+4. Claimed

 ### Claimed
-When a chip has already been claimed resolution is easy and does not require the full CCIP-read flow.
-Instead, in Step 3 the client will return an array Service Records associated with the primary service set for the chip, instead of erroring out, thus not invoking the call to the gateway.
+When a chip has already been claimed, resolution is easy and does not require the full CCIP-read flow.
+In the case of a claimed chip, `resolveChipId` will return an array Service Records associated with the primary service set for the chip rather than of erroring out and invoking the call to the gateway.

 ### Unclaimed - Enrolled in a Project
-When a chip hasn't been claimed but has been enrolled in a project the full CCIP-read flow will play out behind the scenes.
+When a chip hasn't been claimed but has been enrolled in a project, the full CCIP-read flow will play out behind the scenes.
 The gateway will return an array of potentially valid data blobs which are iterated over until a valid blob is found.
 From this we can get the intended initial primary service for the chip which we can use to return an array of Service Records to the client.

 ### Unclaimed - Enrolled by a Manufacturer
 When a chip hasn't been enrolled in a project it should still be enrolled by a manufacturer if it is a part of the system.
 In this case there will only be a valid data blob for the Manufacturer Merkle tree which allows us to validate it's enrollment in the system and thus the protocol returns the Manufacturer's bootloader app.